qubilyan/Image-Segmentation-Pro/README.md

 ## Execution Guide

-1. In the 'VisualStudio' fold
+1. In the 'VisualStudio' folder, Debug and Release include 32-bit files, whi